Bob Duckworth (speedway rider): Speedway career

 his transfer from St Austell, and gave him the nickname of ‘Fifty Bob’ Duckworth.

 During his second spell with Belle Vue he progressed to become one of the team's heat leaders.
-In 1961 he finished in the top ten averages of UK speedway in the Speedway National League despite being injured in early August and unable to ride for the rest of the season.
+In 1961, he finished in the top ten averages of UK speedway in the Speedway National League despite being injured in early August and unable to ride for the rest of the season.
 He resumed riding for Belle Vue in June 1962 but was unable to regain his previous form.
-In 1963 he rode for the Newcastle Diamonds in the Provincial League.
-The following year he returned to New Zealand where he continued to ride until the early 1970s at Western Springs Stadium.
+In 1963 he left Belle Vue to join the Newcastle Diamonds in the Provincial League.
+The following year, he returned to New Zealand where he continued to ride until the early 1970s at Western Springs Stadium.
 In 1964 he finished third equal on points in the New Zealand Speedway Championship but lost the runoff for third place to Bob Andrews.

 Duckworth represented his country New Zealand in the 1960 Speedway World Team Cup and 1961 Speedway World Team Cup.

-He competed in the Championship Round of the Speedway World Championship in 1955 and 1956 and the British/Commonwealth Round in 1958.
+Duckworth competed in the Championship Round of the Speedway World Championship in 1955 and 1956 and the British/Commonwealth Round in 1958.
 In 1961 he qualified for the British semi-final of the World Championship but was injured during the meeting at Southampton in August and had to withdraw.

+Death

+Duckworth died in Auckland on 1 November 2023, at the age of 94.